The-CF-Project/CarFigures/README.md

 start by getting docker desktop up and running, then open your file explorer and head to the bot files, i will use my testingfigures bot (the bot i use to test and make commits to CF Repo) to demonstrate ![demo4](assets/demos/demo4.png)

 #### for windows users
-to access the command prompt pointed to this bot folder, go to the navigation bar and edit it (you can do that by click the empty part once) to type `cmd` then press enter, this will open a new command prompt instance that is pointed to the bot place
+to access the command prompt pointed to this bot folder, go to the navigation bar and edit it (you can do that by click the empty part once) to type `cmd` or `powershell` then press enter, this will open a new command prompt instance that is pointed to the bot place
 ![demo5](assets/demos/demo5.png)
 ![demo6](assets/demos/demo6.png)